NORWAY

 On days where the water if too rough they plan short-notice for dogsledding, snowshoeing or visiting a reindeer farm at an optional extra cost.

-Our hosts Tobias Friedrich and Simon Lorenz will host photo talks on whales and photography.
-Dont miss Tobias mini-workshop on taking photos of the polar lights.
+Our hosts Alex Pham will host photo talks on whales and photography.
+Dont miss Alex mini-workshop on taking photos of the polar lights.

 This trip run by Alex, a whale guide, photographer and filmmaker with experience searching for whales in Norway, Timor Leste, Baja, Sri Lanka, Dominica, French Polynesia, the Cook Islands, and Tonga.